Loukavdt/portfoliolouka3/content/page/2024-11-28-maquette-regatta-toren.md

 description: ""
 promoted: "0"
 ---
+*Designing spaces that respond to specific user needs is one of the most fulfilling aspects of interior design.
+During my studies, I had the chance to explore this through a hands-on project for the Design course, where I focused on creating a scale model of the Regatta Tower at the Watersportbaan in Ghent.
+This project challenged me to merge creativity with functionality, resulting in a design tailored to its unique context.*

+\
-**This model was created for the Design course, focusing on the Regatta Tower at the Watersportbaan in Ghent.
-The model was entirely hand-cut using materials such as wood, concrete, plexiglass, and metal.
-The tower was designed to include sleeping accommodations for fishermen staying overnight, with an open kitchen on the ground floor.
-This kitchen serves as a gathering spot where fishermen can prepare and share their catch.
-The location and design provide an ideal base for fishermen at the Watersportbaan.**
+The scale model of the Regatta Tower was entirely hand-cut, using a variety of materials such as wood, concrete, plexiglass, and metal.
+Every element of the design was carefully considered to reflect the tower’s purpose: providing a functional yet welcoming space for fishermen.
+The sleeping accommodations offered overnight comfort, while the open kitchen on the ground floor served as a central hub.
+This kitchen was designed as a gathering spot where fishermen could prepare and share their catch, fostering a sense of connection and community.
+The location of the tower and its thoughtful design made it an ideal base for those visiting the Watersportbaan.

+\
+This project resulted in a detailed and carefully crafted model that captured both the aesthetic and practical aspects of the Regatta Tower.
+It was a valuable learning experience that taught me how to create spaces that serve specific user groups while maintaining a focus on design quality.
+By balancing technical precision with a user-centered approach, I was able to deliver a piece that reflects my growing skills and passion for thoughtful interior design.